 Laurie received her undergraduate degree in biochemistry from the University of Rochester with a minor in music.
 She then worked at Massachusetts General Hospital in the clinical microbiology laboratory.
 Laurie decided to pursue a career in nursing rather than remain in a lab, graduating magna cum laude from the University of Rochester School of Nursing.
 She began her career as a registered nurse at McLean Hospital, working on the bipolar/schizophrenia psychosis unit.
 Her work there was recognized with a Partners in Excellence award for nursing.
 Laurie has been with Ellenhorn since 2009 and during that time she received her MSN in psychiatric nursing from Boston College.
 Starting here as a program nurse, Laurie was promoted to Lead Nurse, then to Director of Admissions and now to COO.
 Laurie is also a board-certified Psychiatric Mental Health Nurse Practitioner.

 Chief Medical Officer, MD

 Matt Bernstein, MD

-Dr. Matt Bernstein is passionate about using psychiatric knowledge to help clients achieve their best functioning.
+Dr. Matt Bernstein is passionate about constantly learning as much as he can to help people achieve their best functioning.
 After graduating from Columbia University summa cum laude with a bachelor’s degree in English literature, he received his MD from the University of Pennsylvania School of Medicine.
 Dr. Bernstein trained at the MGH-McLean Psychiatry residency-training program, where he served as chief resident.
 Dr. Bernstein remained at McLean after residency as a psychiatrist-in-charge, later serving as assistant medical director of the Schizophrenia and Bipolar Inpatient Program.
 His other roles at McLean included medical director of the Substance Abuse Residential Treatment Program, and attending psychiatrist and substance abuse consultant at the Pavilion.
-In 2010, the McLean psychiatry residents honored Dr. Bernstein with the Psychopharmacology Supervisor Award.
-He continues to supervise psychiatry residents and faculty at McLean and is on the teaching faculty at Harvard Medical School.
+He continues his teaching affiliation with McLean and Harvard Medical School.
 Dr. Bernstein also has a private practice in psychopharmacology and psychotherapy.
+He has developed a passion for alternative ways to help individuals achieve better outcomes without relying solely on traditional psychiatric approaches, which includes a focus on metabolism, nutrition, and exercise in brain function.
+He has proudly been a Psychiatrist at Ellenhorn since 2010.